Indiana Failure to Diagnose Attorneys

 Misdiagnosis or failure to diagnose a medical condition is one of the most common medical malpractice claims filed.
 It is defined as the failure of a physician to identify and then appropriately treat a medical condition, either by not identifying a problem at all or by misidentifying a problem as one thing when it is really something else.

-Unfortunately, medical misdiagnosis will continue to be a serious concern to the future of our healthcare.
-The Personal Injury Lawyers at Wagner Reese have been fighting for the victims of medical misdiagnosis since 1997.
-If you have a claim, we have the expertise and resources to determine a plan of legal action, investigate your medical malpractice case and fight for your recovery.
+Unfortunately, medical misdiagnosis will continue to be a serious concern in the future of our healthcare.
+The Indianapolis medical malpractice attorneys at Wagner Reese have been fighting for the victims of doctor misdiagnosis and failure to diagnose since 1997.
+If you have a claim, we have the experience and resources to determine a plan of legal action, investigate your medical malpractice case, and fight for your recovery.

 There can be several reasons a medical physician might fail to diagnose or misdiagnose a condition:

 - Delayed referral of a patient to a specialist